-- Clean up fallen foliage – Dead, fallen foliage can be a breeding ground for diseases, spreading rapidly.
-After picking up the foliage, it is important that you toss them in the trash and not in the compost bin (it is also good to pick off infected or dead leaves from the plant to prevent spreading).
+- Clean up fallen foliage – Dead, fallen foliage can be a breeding ground for rapidly spreading diseases.
+After picking up the foliage, it is important that you toss them in the trash and not in the compost bin (it is also good practice to pick off infected or dead leaves from the plant to prevent spreading).

 - Water wisely – One of the easiest ways fungus grows is on wet leaves.
 Try to avoid leaves when watering your plants, and avoid watering at night.
 Watering in the morning allows leaves to dry during the day.

-- Plant flowers along with your vegetables – Planting certain flowers around your vegetables help attract helpful insects, like pollinators and helpful insects that chow down on harmful pests.
+- Plant flowers along with your vegetables – Planting certain flowers around your vegetables helps attract helpful insects, like pollinators and others that chow down on harmful pests.
 Flowers to plant include Cleome, Black Eyed Susan, Daisy, Marigold, Salvia, and Zinnia.